x

 “There was a history, a long history, but not a history of anything that would look like what happened last week.
 That doesn't mean that he wasn't held accountable.
 As you know, he was actually on parole from a prison sentence when this happened," Mitchell told reporters.

 12News reached out to the Arizona Department of Corrections to learn what kind of supervision conditions Bal was under when he was released from prison this year.
-At the time of publication, we are still awaiting their response.
+The agency released the following statement to 12News on Monday:

 Court records also show Bal's prison sentence in Navajo County could have been longer.
 The Navajo County Attorney's office listed many of Bal's prior felonies in his plea agreement but chose not to prosecute him as a multi-time felon.
 If they would have, Goulden explains, he could have gone away for a much longer time period than six months.